END OF FINANCIAL YEAR CHECKLIST

 Record any withdrawal and deposit transactions in the electronic cashbook.

-Filing records in a suitable filing system
+File records in a suitable filing system

-Reconcile bank statements to electronic cash book.
+Reconcile bank statements to electronic cashbook.
 Two Monthly, Tri Yearly or Six Monthly Tasks

-These tasks are GST, PAYE or Income Tax related, once the weekly and monthly tasks are adhered to the rest will follow in an orderly fashion.
+These tasks are GST, PAYE or income tax related.
+Once the weekly and monthly tasks are adhered to, the rest will follow in an orderly fashion.

-Please contact us to get advice on how to start this process now.
+for advice on how to start this process now.